TNL-Project/TNL/Documentation/UsersGuide/Matrices/ug_Matrices.md

 #### Method forElements

-Similar and even a bit simpler way of setting the matrix elements is offered by the method `forElements` (\ref TNL::Matrices::MultidiagonalMatrix::forElements, \ref TNL::Matrices::MultidiagonalMatrixView::forElements) as demonstrated in the following example:
+The method `forElements` (\ref TNL::Matrices::MultidiagonalMatrix::forElements, \ref TNL::Matrices::MultidiagonalMatrixView::forElements) is the element-wise counterpart of `forRows`.
+It iterates in parallel over the matrix elements lying on the stored subdiagonals and passes the following data to the user lambda:

+* `rowIdx` is the row index of the matrix element.
+* `localIdx` is the index of the matrix subdiagonal (rank of the nonzero element within the row, see [Indexing of nonzero matrix elements in sparse matrices](#indexing-of-nonzero-matrix-elements-in-sparse-matrices)).
+* `columnIdx` is the column index of the matrix element.
+* `value` is a reference to the matrix element value and can be modified.

+The full family of member functions consists of:

+* `forAllElements(function)` - processes all rows.
+* `forElements(begin, end, function)` - processes rows in a half-open interval `[begin, end)`.
+* `forElements(rowIndexes, function)` - processes rows listed in an array of row indexes.
+* `forElementsIf(begin, end, condition, function)` - processes rows in an interval for which the condition returns `true`.
+* `forAllElementsIf(condition, function)` - processes all rows satisfying a condition.

+The free-function equivalents in `TNL::Matrices` support all five matrix types (see [Free-function traverse and reduce API](#free-function-traverse-and-reduce-api)).

+The following example demonstrates the basic use:

 \includelineno MultidiagonalMatrixViewExample_forElements.cpp

-In this case, we need to provide a lambda function `f` (lines 27-43) which is called for each matrix row just by the method `forElements` (line 44).
-The lambda function `f` provides the following parameters

-* `rowIdx` is an index of the matrix row.
-* `localIdx` is in index of the matrix subdiagonal.
-* `columnIdx` is a column index of the matrix element.
-* `value` is a reference to the matrix element value.
-It can be used even for changing the value.

-In this example, the matrix element value depends only on the subdiagonal index `localIdx` (see [Indexing of nonzero matrix elements in sparse matrices](#indexing-of-nonzero-matrix-elements-in-sparse-matrices)) as we can see on the line 42.
+We provide a lambda function `f` (lines 28-45) which is called for each matrix element by the method `forElements` (line 46).
+In this example, the matrix element value depends only on the subdiagonal index `localIdx` (see [Indexing of nonzero matrix elements in sparse matrices](#indexing-of-nonzero-matrix-elements-in-sparse-matrices)) as we can see on line 44.
+Padding artificial elements outside the matrix are iterated as well.

 The result looks as follows:

 \include MultidiagonalMatrixViewExample_forElements.out